MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 Another option during the recording is to insert a conditional branch step.
 One example is to only perform some steps if there are no current rows in a list.

-To insert a branch of conditional steps, right-click a controland select "Add conditonal steps when" and select a desired option.
+To insert a branch of conditional steps, right-click a control and select "Add conditional steps when" and select a desired option.

-After the conditional step has been inserted, you can add additional steps that should be performed if the condition is met.
+After the conditional step is inserted, you can add more steps that should be performed if the condition is met.

 To end the condition branch, select End scope in the Page Scripting steps list.

 The actual condition can be changed by selecting the condition step in the Page Scripting step list, expand the properties, and set the comparison rule and value.

 <!--alt text start -->Modify comparison rule and value for compare step<!--alt text end -->

+### Add a wait step

+When recording is eventually played back, it can be convenient to have a time delay after some steps before the next step runs.
+You add this delay while recording by inserting a wait step immediately after a captured step.
+You can only add a wait step on the last step listed in the page scripting tool&mdash;you can't insert wait steps between earlier steps.

+To add a wait step:

+1. In the **Page Scripting** pane, go to the last step and select **...** > **Add step** > **Wait**.
+1. In the **Wait Time** box, type the number of milliseconds that you want to wait before the next step runs.
+1. Go back to the page and continue the test you're recording.

 ## Edit captured steps